-- 5. It is now better understood that SML tail release controls water quality in LVL.
+- 6. It is now better understood that SML tail release controls water quality in LVL.
 The two greatest threats to water quality in LVL are the high nutrient inputs from Pigg River and low oxygen levels of SML release late in the season.
-These two phenomena work together to compound the problem. - 6.
+These two phenomena work together to compound the problem. - 7.
 Monitoring of the Pigg River by the Leesville Lake Association's Water Quality Committee must continue (see separate report of these findings).
 This is the only current study in this watershed and water quality of the Pigg River is critical to the health of LVL.
 This river must be studied and monitored to help make beneficial management decisions for Leesville Lake.
-Every effort needs to be extended to understand nutrient pollution and control it. - 7.
+Every effort needs to be extended to understand nutrient pollution and control it. - 8.
 Land use and deleterious inputs in all watersheds (Pigg River, Blackwater and Roanoke) need to be addressed.
-While Pigg River Watershed is of the greatest concern of influence in Leesville Lake Water Quality our studies suggest that deteriorating water quality from SML may be of greater concern due to low oxygen tail release during the later part of summer. - 8.
+While Pigg River Watershed is of the greatest concern of influence in Leesville Lake Water Quality our studies suggest that deteriorating water quality from SML may be of greater concern due to low oxygen tail release during the later part of summer. - 9.
 It is clear from our water monitoring of Leesville Lake and data collected at the tail release that water does not meet permit standards late in the season.
-The following must be noted and addressed by AEP: - c.
-License requirements associated with the Smith Mountain Hydroelectric Project (Project) require the licensee, Appalachian Power Company (Appalachian), to implement a Water Quality Monitoring Plan (Plan) as part of license Article 405.
-The order approving the Plan was issued on April 15, 2011. - d.
-Develop and file, in accordance with the requirements of Article 401(a) for Condition F.4 found in Part I of the Virginia Department of Environmental Quality's (Virginia DEQ) water quality certification (WQC), a feasibility study and plan for physical or mechanical alterations of water release procedures, developed in consultation with the Water Quality Technical Review Committee (WQTRC1), to address violations of water quality standards for DO caused by turbine discharge from Smith Mountain Lake, should the operating practices employed prove insufficient at improving DO levels in Smith Mountain's turbine discharge.
+The following must be noted and addressed by AEP. - 10.
+Clear plans on improving water quality in the reservoir (reduction of nutrients) and increasing oxygen concentrations to mitigate potential problems associated with low oxygen and habitat loss must be developed.
+It is important to continually note: - License requirements associated with the Smith Mountain Hydroelectric Project (Project) require the licensee, Appalachian Power Company (Appalachian), to implement a Water Quality Monitoring Plan (Plan) as part of license Article 405.
+The order approving the Plan was issued on April 15, 2011. - Develop and file, in accordance with the requirements of Article 401(a) for Condition F.4 found in Part I of the Virginia Department of

+Environmental Quality's (Virginia DEQ) water quality certification (WQC), a feasibility study and plan for physical or mechanical alterations of water release procedures, developed in consultation with the Water Quality Technical Review Committee (WQTRC1), to address violations of water quality standards for DO caused by turbine discharge from Smith Mountain Lake, should the operating practices employed prove insufficient at improving DO levels in Smith Mountain's turbine discharge.